Have you ever been jamming with your friends or practicing to a backing track and struggled for the next note or chord to keep the music going?

-This is Jam Pages – an eBook of music theory cheat sheets for every major & minor key, to help you quickly find the right next note, chord, or progression when jamming or practicing.
+This is Jam Pages – a music theory cheat sheet eBook for every major & minor key, to help you quickly find the right next note, chord, or progression when jamming or practicing.

 Jam Pages is a PDF eBook that you’ll receive as a digital download when purchased.

-Included in the eBook are ‘Jam Pages’ for every major and minor key following the Circle of Fifths.
+Included in the eBook are ‘Jam Pages’ – music theory cheat sheets for every major and minor key following the Circle of Fifths.
 The material will guide you within the bounds of most popular music like rock, blues, pop, country, and basic jazz.

 Everything included can be understood with basic music theory knowledge, including intervals, the Circle of Fifths, 7th chords, and modes.

 For the advanced music theory fans, theoretical keys are not covered.
 The material also doesn’t go beyond 7th chords or into exotic scales & modes.

 Jam Pages is not currently available in a physical printed version.
 If you wish to make a paper copy for yourself, it will fit on standard 8.5” x 11” sheets of paper.

 This is your starting point that tells you the parent key of the Jam Page, and the notes that make up the key.